motherjones/us-color-coded-map/README.md

 ### 3) Style your Super Simple SVG Map

 The exciting part, of course is going to be the classes you add.

+To color your state shapes, open up the CSS file and make new classes based on the values in your Class column.
+Example:

+.map_container .Legal {

+	fill:#7fbf7b;
+}

 REMEMBER: Since the states are svg paths, use "fill" instead of "background", and "stroke" instead of "border".